-At FASoS, final work is structurally organised as modules (i.e. two regular exam chances apply).
+At FASoS, final work is structurally organised as modules (i.e. two exam chances apply).
 All final work assessments are to be presented on assessment forms which are annually approved by the BoE.
-Final work is archived for seven years.

 All final work is assessed by two examiners (supervisor, responsible examiner).
-The two examiners are appointed by the BoE to assess a thesis completed within one of the FASoS programmes.
+They are appointed by the BoE to assess a thesis completed within one of the FASoS programmes.